California College of ASU: History

-Campus

-Los Angeles Main Campus

-California College of ASU is located on a 85,000-square-foot campus in the San Fernando Valley.
-The campus is in the city of Los Angeles in the Tarzana neighborhood, which got its name when it was built on land formerly owned by Edgar Rice Burroughs, the creator of Tarzan.

-Students and staff have access to on-campus parking and nearby public transportation and railway hubs.
-The location is near Hollywood film and television studios including Walt Disney Studios, 20th Century Fox Film Studios, Paramount Pictures, Sony Picture Studios, and Universal Studios.
+Tarzana campus

-The California College of ASU campus features a 96-seat 5.1 channel surround sound theater for screenings, classes, and events, a 35-seat 7.1 channel surround sound screening room, a sound stage, a three-camera HD television stage with a green screen and control room, a Foley/ADR suite with a sound-isolated booth and control room, post-production editing suites, standing sets, an acting studio, writers' rooms, traditional classrooms, and an equipment room with industry standard film, video, and sound equipment.
-The campus also has a 5,000-square-foot Learning Resource Center that provides students with individual and collaborative study space.
+From 1997 to 2023, Columbia College Hollywood was located on a 85000 ft2 campus in the Tarzana neighborhood of Los Angeles, within the San Fernando Valley.
+One of the buildings was previously a camera assembly facility for Panavision.
+Located close to multiple studios, the facility featured a 96-seat 5.1-channel surround sound theater for screenings, classes, and events, a 35-seat 7.1-channel surround sound screening room, a sound stage, a three-camera high-definition television stage with a green screen and control room, a Foley/ADR suite with a sound-isolated booth and control room, post-production editing suites, standing sets, an acting studio, writers' rooms, traditional classrooms, and an equipment room with industry standard film, video, and sound equipment.

-Flashpoint Chicago Campus (2018-2021)
+Flashpoint Chicago

 The Flashpoint Chicago campus occupied the fifth and sixths floors of the historic Burnham Center building at 28 North Clark Street in the downtown Chicago Loop.

 Flashpoint's campus housed a 52-seat screening room, studio space for filmmaking and recording arts, sound design suites, animation and visual effects labs and an experiential design lab.
 The library and learning commons offered study space and print and digital resources.

 Flashpoint's film sound stage was located on the campus of Cinespace Studios in Chicago.
 It was a professional light-and-sound-controlled 10,000-square-foot environment with a three-wall set, an elephant door for drive-up loading and unloading, a 32-foot ceiling height, soundproof padded walls and ceiling, and a leveled floor for track-free dollying.

 2019 Flashpoint Chicago campus degree programs included Bachelor of Fine Arts in Cinema, Bachelor of Fine Arts in Graphic Design + Interactive Media, Bachelor of Fine Arts in Visual Effects, Associate of Fine Arts in Design + Visual Communication, Associate of Applied Science in Film, Associate of Applied Science in Recording Arts, and Associate of Fine Arts in Visual Effects + Animation.
 Online programs include Bachelor of Fine Arts in Graphic Design + Interactive Media, and Bachelor of Fine Arts in Visual Effects.

 The campus and school closed in 2022.